Book Your Aqualand & Dolphin Show Tickets Here

 Overall rating: ⅖

-Insider tips for Aqualand in Tenerife
+Insider Tips for Aqualand Costa Adeje

 Buy your ticket online to save money

-Not only do you get to skip the queue when you buy your Aqualand Tenerife tickets online, but you can also save money.
+Not only do you get to skip the queue when you buy your Aqualand Tenerife tickets online, but you also save money.
+Standard adult and child Aqualand Costa Adeje tickets are €2 cheaper when you buy them online.
+Canarian adult and child tickets are €0.50 cheaper when you buy them online.

 Use the free bus

-If you don't want to drive to Aqualand (there's no official Aqualand parking, but there are parking spots before and after the park entrance) hop on the free Aqualand bus.
-There are daily pick-ups and drop-offs in Los Cristianos, Las Americas, and Costa Adeje.
+If you don't want to drive to Aqualand Costa Adeje (there's no official parking, but there are parking spots before and after the park entrance) hop on the Aqualand free bus.

 If you're in Golf del Sur, Costa del Silencio, Los Gigantes, Playa Paraiso, Callao Salvaje, or La Caleta, Aqualand will put on a bus for you at the rate of €2.50 per person for a round trip.
 That's cheaper than catching the local bus!